monsterkrampe/crystal/concepts/conditionals/introduction.md

 ## "Cascading-if" statements

 The `elsif` statement can be used in conjunction with the if statement.
-The `elsif` statement will be executed if the if branch is not executed and the condition of the elsif statement is truthy.
+The `elsif` statement will be executed if the if branch is not executed and the condition of the `elsif` statement is truthy.
-Elsif statements can be chained together and the first truthy condition will be executed.
+`elsif` statements can be chained together and the first truthy condition will be executed.
-There can also be an else statement at the end of the if statement which will run if non of the earlier statement has been true.
+There can also be an else statement at the end of the if statement which will run if none of the earlier statements has been true.

 ```crystal
 if 1 != 1